 Blatt & Bild established the database of information and historical photos and developed the online search tool which was based on the official German telephone directories and French administrative records.

 Prof. Dr. Claire Andrieu

-This archive work was followed by an interview with the former pilot Joachim S., who was shot down over London in 1944 and had to exit his disabled plane by parachute.
-The twenty-three year old was held by the British as prisoner of war.
+Blatt & Bild carried out research for this project at the former Deutsche Dienststelle (WASt).
+We also conducted an interview with the former German pilot, Joachim, who was shot down over London in 1944, had to exit his plane by parachute and was subsequently held by the British as prisoner of war.

 German military hospitals in Belgium during the First World War

 The primary aim of this study was to identify individual soldiers, list their injuries and make a record of what eventually happened to them.
 The secondary purpose was to establish a record of everyday life in German military hospitals during The First World War.